bhuiyan-chafi/sdn-docker/maven/readme.md

 Basically you have two options to build the `Docker Image`:

 - building from scratch using `Dockerfile` and `docker build . . . .` commands
-- or you can simply download the [pre-built-image](https://unipiit-my.sharepoint.com/:u:/g/personal/a_bhuiyan_studenti_unipi_it/EYIRw5OwjXFLmcRly6AmRqkBe_paKqLZahfaq6ZMSZGYnw?e=olfmiJ) from here and load it
+- or you can simply download the [pre-built-image-arm64](https://unipiit-my.sharepoint.com/:u:/g/personal/a_bhuiyan_studenti_unipi_it/EYIRw5OwjXFLmcRly6AmRqkBe_paKqLZahfaq6ZMSZGYnw?e=olfmiJ) or [pre-built-image-x86_64](https://unipiit-my.sharepoint.com/:u:/g/personal/a_bhuiyan_studenti_unipi_it/EYsfQQ0FlbBFpwMNcKANy2kBvcdvEPdGgG_UN8gbJ9Vagg?e=U8bIx4) from here and load it

 ### Using `Dockerfile` and `docker build`